oasisprotocol/oasis-core/docs/adr/0005-runtime-compute-slashing.md

 - Public keys of signers of both commitments are compared.
 If they are not the same, the evidence is invalid.

-- Signatures of both proposed batches are compared.
+- Signatures of both proposed batches are validated.
 If either is invalid, the evidence is invalid.

 - Otherwise the evidence is valid.